-There has been an obvious shift in our lifestyles this year.
-We’ve had to adapt to a new work life, home life, schooling, and our social life has massively changed.
-For most, this hasn’t been perceived as a positive shift.
+There was an massive shift to our lifestyles in 2020.
+We had to adapt to a new work life, home life, schooling, and our social life made an enormous change.
+For most of us, this wasn’t perceived as a positive shift.

-Budgets have been tight, personally and professionally as employment, or business survival is a paramount concern for many.
+Budgets have been tightened, personally and professionally as employment, or business survival is a paramount concern for many.
 Along with financial waning, the health of our nation has also deteriorated.

 Since the pandemic began the sales of processed food, alcohol, take out food, and “comfort” food has skyrocketed.
 Not surprisingly when you view data from sources like Google Trends, you can also see a decline in searches for “healthy foods” and other phrases related to a healthy lifestyle.

 Reports are as high as 76% of Americans gaining weight during the lockdown.
 From many factors including a more sedentary lifestyle, poor food choices, and stress which also adds to weight gain.

 What compounds this problem with the additional weight gain, many Americans have now destabilized their immune systems which makes them more susceptible to the virus that’s at the root of the crisis.

 What’s promising though, 63% of Americans surveyed stated that losing weight was a top priority post-quarantine.

 Gyms across the country are still battling state and local government mandates.
 Many facilities that have now opened are being forced to operate under strict, sometimes unrealistic conditions.
 These are challenging for not only the business, but the gym members themselves.

 Being a part of a gym for many is more than just losing weight and being in shape.
 Often, it is a community of friends, accountability, motivation, and social bonding time.